ayushev/mtb-example-se-anycloud-mqtt-client/README.md

-# AnyCloud: MQTT Client
+# AnyCloud Connectivity using a Secure Element: MQTT Client

 This code example demonstrates implementing an MQTT Client using the [AnyCloud MQTT Client library](https://github.com/cypresssemiconductorco/mqtt).
-The library uses the AWS IoT Device SDK MQTT Client library that includes an MQTT 3.1.1 Client.
+The library uses the AWS IoT Device SDK MQTT Client library that includes an MQTT 3.1.1 Client and OPTIGA Trust M Secure Element

-In this example, the MQTT Client RTOS task establishes a connection with the configured MQTT Broker, and creates two tasks - Publisher and Subscriber.
+In this example, the MQTT Client RTOS task reads out a pre-provisioned X.509 certificate out of the secure element and populates internal MQTT Client configuration to establishe a connection with the configured MQTT Broker, and creates two tasks - Publisher and Subscriber.
 The Publisher task publishes messages on a topic when the user button is pressed on the kit.
 The Subscriber task subscribes to the same topic and controls the user LED based on the messages received from the MQTT Broker.
 In case of unexpected disconnection of MQTT or Wi-Fi connection, the application executes a reconnection mechanism to restore the connection.
+In addtion all ECDSA and ECDHE related operations performed as part of this demo; i.e. as part of the TLS channel establishment, automatically accelerated on the Secure Element.

 **Sequence of operation**